bm-vip/quarkus-framework/README.md

 # smartix-project
 ## Installation
 You have 2 ways for installation:\
-Before running the application, the following commands must be executed in the terminal from the project root directory:
+Before running the application, the following commands must be executed in the terminal from the smartix-server root directory:
 1. Prerequisites for using Dockerfile (recommended)
     1. Install Java 17
     2. Maven 3